How to Install Arch Linux and Hyprland (Part 2 of 2)

 1

-My configuration file should trigger a file under ~/.local/bin called handle_lid.sh.
+My configuration file should trigger a script under ~/.local/bin called handle_lid.sh.

-Edit this file and change HDMI-A-2 to the secondary monitor you set in your settings.conf. (i.e if you're secondary monitor is VGA-1 then change to that).
+Edit this file and change HDMI-A-2 to the secondary monitor you set in your settings.conf. (i.e if your secondary monitor is VGA-1 then change to that).
 Change the resolution as well if needed.

 Setting up ZSH